stuhlmueller/logistician/README.md

 ## To discuss

-- recording experimental setup (git commit id) and results (terminal log, files)
+- Recording experimental setup (git commit id) and results (terminal log, files)
-- for docker builds that clone from github, either need to point to particular commits (preferable) or rebuild with --no-cache
+- For docker builds that clone from github, either need to point to particular commits (preferable) or rebuild with --no-cache
+- Might want to use Docker Machine to orchestrate cloud deployments